top of page

 26’ creative documentary film

-Astronomical Movements is a creative documentary on the workings of the universe.
+Astronomical Movements is a creative documentary that delves into the workings of the universe.

-The movements of the Earth, the Moon and the Sun are independent from all suffering and joy on Earth.
-Astronomical Movements makes its way through this contradiction.
+The movements of the Earth, Moon, and Sun remain indifferent to the joys and sufferings of life on Earth.
+Astronomical Movements navigates through this profound contradiction.

 bottom of page